siran/writing/posts/_drafts/Replicating pi(x) from Era Ordering with a Script.md

 author: "An M. Rodriguez"
 date: "2026-03-25"
 one-sentence-summary: "A small script computes era-bounded integers, sorts the cumulative generated set, and bins the recovered primes to compare causal ordering with the usual prime-counting picture."
 summary: "This note records a numerical experiment for the era-ordering idea.
 Integers are bounded to the earliest era in which their generators are available, with power formation treated as primitive and coprime recombination admitted afterward.
-A script computes the era function tau(n) era by era, caches prior runs, and plots both a dense local staircase and the global truncated frontier.
+A script computes the era function tau(n) era by era, caches prior runs safely even for enormous late-era endpoints, and plots a dense local staircase.
 The point is not to recover a smooth density but to watch a jagged prime-counting profile emerge from discrete generational admission."
 keywords: "prime counting, pi(x), era ordering, natural numbers, generational admissibility, scripts"
 ---